osano/cookieconsent/README.md

 ## Hosted Zero Config Consent

 Our parent company Osano actively maintains this open source project.
+Osano is a B-corp and is backed by millions of dollars in venture capital to create data privacy tools for the world.
+Our mission is to create transparency in data, please consider [joining our team](https://www.osano.com/company/careers).

 Ensuring that your website is compliant with various laws can be complicated.
-To effectively use any open source consent manager, you will need to do GeoIP lookups, adjust the consent types based on visitor location, callback and save consents in a database, and create callbacks to load scripts after consent is granted.
+To effectively use **any** open source consent manager, you will need to do GeoIP lookups, adjust the consent types based on visitor location, callback and save consents in a database, and create callbacks to load scripts after consent is granted.

 Osano offers a completely [free hosted consent management platform][cl], with additional features.
-If you have a high traffic website or need additional privacy tools, Osano offers paid plans as well.
-Unless you specifically need the open source tool, most website owners will be better served by the hosted version.
-If you use Osano for your business, please support us by purchasing a <a href="https://www.osano.com/plans?utm_campaign=Open%20Source%20Cookie%20Consent&utm_source=github">paid plan</a>.
+If you have a high traffic website or need additional privacy tools, Osano offers paid plans as well. **Unless you specifically need the open source tool, most website owners will be better served by the hosted version.** If you use Osano for your business, please support continued development by purchasing a [paid plan](https://www.osano.com/plans?utm_campaign=Open%20Source%20Cookie%20Consent&utm_source=github).

 The hosted version of the cookie consent manager provides additional capabilities such as:

 * Multi-lingual, translated into 38 languages and growing.
 Visitors automatically see the dialog in their browser or OS preferred language.
-* Consents are stored automatically on the blockchain
+* Consents are stored automatically on the blockchain.
+REST API calls are available to developers to search and browse the consent records.
 * 3rd party script blocking and loading does not require callbacks but is instead configurable from a dashboard providing developers with control over what the marketing team can enable or disable.
+* Hosted on AWS Cloudfront with edges around the globe for

 ## Basic Use